SalomePlatform/adao/doc/reference.rst

     This indicates a variable that has to be filled by a matrix, usually given either as a string or as a script.

-**String**
+**ScalarSparseMatrix**
+    This indicates a variable that has to be filled by a unique number, which will be used to multiply an identity matrix, usually given either as a string or as a script.

+**DiagonalSparseMatrix**
-    This indicates a string giving a literal representation of a matrix, a vector or a vector serie, such as "1 2 ; 3 4" for a square 2x2 matrix.
+    This indicates a variable that has to be filled by a vector, which will be over the diagonal of an identity matrix, usually given either as a string or as a script.

 **Script**
     This indicates a script given as an external file.
 It can be described by a full absolute path name or only by the file name without path.

+**String**
+    This indicates a string giving a literal representation of a matrix, a vector or a vector serie, such as "1 2 ; 3 4" for a square 2x2 matrix.

 **Vector**
     This indicates a variable that has to be filled by a vector, usually given